rl-institut/offgridders/docs/Oesmot_Home.rst

 Welcome to the simulator_grid-connected_micro_grid wiki!
 ________________________________________________________
-The Open Electricity System Modelling and Optimization Tool (oesmot), based on python3, simulates an user-defined electricity supply system and performs an optimization of the system's capacities as well as a dispatch-optimization of the optimized assets, utilizing the Open Energy Modelling Framework (Website) (Code).
+The Open Electricity System Modelling and Optimization Tool (Offgridders), based on python3, simulates an user-defined electricity supply system and performs an optimization of the system's capacities as well as a dispatch-optimization of the optimized assets, utilizing the Open Energy Modelling Framework (Website) (Code).
 The system can be defined using:

 * AC- and DC-demand
 * Inverters and rectifiers connecting AC- and DC-bus